networknt/light-4j/docs/content/example/petstore.md

 # Test

 The best tool to test REST API is [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en)
-It is very easy to set headers and other parameters and save the configuration for future recall.
+It is very easy to set headers and other parameters and save the configuration for future usage.

 Some people like curl command line and it works as well.
 Here is one example to access one of the endpoint petstore serves.